kumahq/kuma-website/docs/docs/0.4.0/documentation/secrets.md

 data: dGVzdAo=" | kumactl apply -f -
 ```

-### Access to the Secret API
+### Access to the Secret HTTP API

-This API is exposed on Admin Server which means that by default it is only available on the same machine as the Control Plane.
+This API is exposed on the Admin Server which means that by default it is only available on the same machine as the Control Plane.
 Consult [Accessing Admin Server from a different machine](security/#accessing-admin-server-from-a-different-machine) how to configure remote access.

 ## Kubernetes